SLCPD investigating hate crime at local beauty salon | Gephardt Daily

 SALT LAKE CITY, Utah, Dec.
 11, 2023 (Gephardt Daily) — The Salt Lake City Police Department is investigating the burglary and vandalism of a local beauty salon as a hate crime.

-According to a prepared statement by the SLCPD PR Unit, the investigation started at 2:47 a.m. on Thursday, December 7, 2023, when a community member witnessed a burglary occurring at a business located at 315 West 600 South.
+According to a prepared statement by the SLCPD PR Unit, the investigation started at 2:47 a.m. on Thursday, Dec.
+7, when a community member witnessed a burglary occurring at a business located at 315 W. 600 South.

 Investigators found evidence revealing the suspect entered the salon by breaking out the front glass door, police said.
 “Once inside, the suspect caused significant damage to the business.
 The damage also included a hate-fueled phrase sprayed onto the salon’s wall in black paint.”